bisdn/bisdn.github.io/introduction/introduction_baseboxd.md

 netlink
 *******

-baseboxd consumes netlink messages produced by the kernel when observed tap interfaces change state. baseboxd then reacts by managing the corresponding hardware switch ports. baseboxd uses the [libnl][libnl_docs] libraries, which provide a simple interface for sending and receiving netlink messages.
+baseboxd consumes netlink messages produced by the kernel when observed tap interfaces change state. baseboxd then reacts by managing the corresponding hardware switch ports. baseboxd uses the :term:`libnl` libraries, which provide a simple interface for sending and receiving netlink messages.

 Since baseboxd responds directly to the relevant netlink messages, it is one of the intended ways to interface with baseboxd.
-One may use tools such as [iproute2][] and [systemd-networkd][] to configure baseboxd through this interface.
+One may use tools such as :term:`iproute2` and :term:`systemd-networkd` to configure baseboxd through this interface.

 OpenFlow
 ********

-baseboxd communicates with switches using the [OpenFlow protocol][of].
+baseboxd communicates with switches using OpenFlow.
 Our implementation uses the Broadcom OF-DPA flavour specifically.
-It abides by the [OF-DPA][ofdpa] table type pattern specification guidelines.
+It abides by the :term:`OFDPA` table type pattern specification guidelines.
 Switches compatible with Broadcom's SDK come with the `OF Agent`. `OF Agent` is a daemon which serves the OpenFlow connection between the control plane, and the Broadcom-implemented data plane.
 It enforces the table type pattern specification on the side of the switch.

 .. _code-block:: bash